RobRich999/Chromium_Clang/README.md

 Additional features of the builds include modified compiler and linker optimizations via build configuration modifications.

+Implementation of various options are subject to change depending upon performance, stability, and similar paramaters.

+****

 Build marked with the "+fulllto" tag utilize whole-program analysis and cross-module optimization using "full" link time optimization.

-Build marked with the "+thinlto" tag utilize whole-program analysis and cross-module optimization using "thin" link time optimization.
+Builds marked with the "+thinlto" tag utilize whole-program analysis and cross-module optimization using "thin" link time optimization.

 Builds marked with the "+pgo" tag utilize profile-guided optimization.